 I'm working on a consulting job as a sub-sub-contractor on a U.S. Department of Defense project.
 I'm building self-installing Linux media that can then harden itself to meet DoD requirements.

 A U.S. Department of Defense information system must comply with a STIG.
-That stands for "Security Technology Implementation Guide".
-There are STIGs for various operating systems, for database systems, web servers, DNS servers, routers and other network gear, and so on.
+That stands for "Security Technology Implementation Guide."
+There are STIGs for various operating systems, database systems, web servers, DNS servers, routers and other network gear, and so on.
 You can browse the STIG documents here.
 DISA (or the Defense Information Systems Agency) manages these.

 You can download manual STIG archives from the public site.
 Each contains an XML file which you can view with a web browser.